sammysimmons/Milestone-01-project-User-Centric-Frontend-Development/ReadME.md

 Additionally to this, i can across the error 404 failed to load resource when testing in safari, however after i re-uploaded my hero image this error disappeared.

 # Deployment
-The site is hosted using github pages.
+The site is hosted using github pages, any additional or new commits will automatically be updated as this links to my master branch.

 # Credits
 ### *Content*